 One of Italy’s must-see sights, the Leaning Tower of Pisa took almost 200 years to build.
 When it was completed in 1372 it was already listing.
 Over the centuries the tilt has worsened almost to point of collapse.
-It was finally stopped by a major stabilisation project in the 1990s.
+A major stabilisation project in the 1990s finally halted the tilt.

 – The world-famous tower stands 56.7 meters on its highest side.